 - Ib: You have a chance of Garry pulling this on your near the end.
 If he does, you can wait around to watch him eventually crumble to the ground and lose consciousness.

 - Mad Father: Maria will pull this on Aya at a vital moment near the end, after having their leg very badly (and bloodily) damaged.
 Luckily, she comes back to a Big Damn Heroes moment when Aya is put in a spot minutes later.

-- Completely averted in Freddie W's video "Flower Warfare" where, at the end, Freddie falls and begins to tell his comrade to go on without him, just to see she's already done so, barely stopping to see him fall.
+- Completely averted in Freddie Wong's video "Flower Warfare" where, at the end, Freddie falls and begins to tell his comrade to go on without him, just to see she's already done so, barely stopping to see him fall.

 - In Dead Space Downfall, a number of characters end up doing this, though more because they realize that the marker is slowly driving them insane than because of any physical injury.

 - Subverted in the episode of The Simpsons 'Das Bus', when the passengers of Otto's bus end up stranded on an island, a' la Lord of the Flies.
 Bart, Lisa and Milhouse are being chased by the other kids, until Milhouse collapses from exhaustion: